 As you can imagine, these rules and limited options make it very difficult for most people to get going with a real estate investment.
 You are therefore probably not surprised that most people take the risk of renting out (a portion of) their property with longterm tenants.
 Which generally seems to work out, as long as you pay your mortgage every month without missing a payment and you have good insurance coverage (the insurrance company does need to know you are renting out your property, otherwise you may not be eligible for payments in case of a claim!).

 Cash is King!
-Especially in real estate investments, if you have enough you can use it for leverage (i.e. you use the cash to pay 30% and finance the remainder with a investment mortgage).
-Problem with cash is that it takes time to gather and when it sits idle, it does not do much (you actually loose purchasing power due to inflation/taxes).
+Especially in real estate investments.
+If you have enough you can use it for leverage (i.e. you use the cash to pay 30% and finance the remainder with a investment mortgage).
+Problem with cash is that it takes time to gather and when it sits idle.
+It also does not do much (you actually loose purchasing power due to inflation/taxes).
 But you need a lot of it to get started.
 So you may want to consider investing money first into Index Funds or individual stocks and cashing out once you have sufficient to invest into real estate (when real estate is part of your FI strategy, obviously).

 The good thing about this development, is that if you require funds for a real estate purchase, refinancing or renovations, you have an alternative to the (generally hesitant) banks for funding.
 You generally will, however, pay higher interest rates and also associated fees (which can easily add 1.5-2.5% to your proposed interest rate).

 From a cash flow perspective, these loans are quite high.
-This is generally because of the relatively short repayment periods (generally between 60 and 96 months) and the aforementioned higher interest rates and fees.
+This is generally because of the relatively short repayment periods (generally between 60 and 96 months).
+And with the aforementioned higher interest rates and fees.
 None the less, they can be a interesting way to get (a portion of) your financing.

 Beside the main three options, you can always try to secure a private loan (but you will need to know some very wealthy people/family).
-Alternatively, you can consider making arrangements with the current owners that they transfer the property to you, and you pay them back over an X amount of years the amount of the sales price + agreed interest (i.e. they become your bank).
+Alternatively, you can consider making arrangements with the current owners that they transfer the property to you.
+You will then pay them back over an X amount of years the amount of the sales price + agreed interest (i.e. they become your bank).
 However, these options (and others) may only come by once in a lifetime.